Recurrence relation for the 6j-symbol of su_q(2) as a symmetric eigenvalue problem: Spin networks

-where $T$, $A$, $B$, \ldots, $Z$ are invariant tensors, with each index transforming under a representation of a group or an algebra.
+In the first form, $T$, $A$ and $B$ are invariant tensors, with each index, say $(i)_a$, transforming under a representation, in this case labeled $a$, of a group or an algebra.
 The application at hand usually calls for evaluating $T$, or at least simplifying it.
-An extensive literature on this subject exists for the classical group $SU(2)$ or its Lie algebra, a subject known as \emph{angular momentum recoupling}~\cite{Edm,YLV}.
-It is well known that such tensor contractions can be very efficiently expressed, manipulated, and simplified using diagrams known as \emph{spin networks}~\cite{Pen}.
+An extensive literature on this subject exists for the classical group $SU(2)$ or its Lie algebra, a subject known as \emph{angular momentum recoupling}~\cite{VMKh,YLV}.
+It is well known that such tensor contractions can be very efficiently expressed, manipulated, and simplified using diagrams known as \emph{spin networks}~\cite{Pen}, which are illusrated in the second form above.
+Tensors correspond to vertices, ore more generally blobs, while indices correspond to edges, with an internal edge corresponding to a contraction and the direction distinguising upper from lower indices.
 Extensions of these techniques~\cite{KL,CFS} are also known for the \emph{quantum} (or \emph{$q$-deformed}, since they depend on an arbitrary complex number $q\ne0$) analogs, the quantum group $\su_q(2)$ or $U_q(su(2))$.
-The basics of this diagrammatic formalism, as needed for the derivation of the recurrence relation, are given in this and next sections.
+Once certain normalization, ordering and index raising-lowering conventions have been made, it is no longer required to keep track of the positions (directions) and labels of individual indices (edges), so that only the representation label needs to be kept.
+Such a convention is a great advantange especially in the $q$-deformed case, where otherwise many non-trivial multiplicative factors need to be explicitly displayed.
+These more economical spin networks are illustrated in the third form above.
+The translation between the diagrammatic notation of the above second and third forms is precisely given in~\cite{KL,CFS}, though see also the Appendix~A of~\cite{CCK} for a concise presentation.
+The basics of this economical diagrammatic formalism, as needed for the derivation of the recurrence relation, are given in this and next sections.
 All relevant formulas, including explicit spin network evaluations in terms of \emph{quantum integers} are listed in the Appendix.